elunna/nerfhack-changelog/README.md

 * Grease traps function similarly to rust traps, but they spray a blast of grease at the player or monster that stepped on it.
 * When you step on a grease trap, you either slip in a puddle of grease or get sprayed by a grease hose.
 * When stepped on, the trap disarms with a random 1 in 15 chance.
-* You can also #untrap grease traps, if successful you may yield a rubber hose or a can of grease.
+* You can also #untrap grease traps, if successful you may yield a rubber hose or - in rare cases - a can of grease.

 **Puddle of grease:**
   * If you don't have levitation or flying, you gain fumbling ("You step in a puddle of grease.")
+  * If you have flying - you are covered in grease, lose flying, and are blinded by goop.
   * Slipping in grease traps can cause you or monsters to become paralyzed for a few turns and inflicts a small amount of damage.
   * Mud boots and water walking boots protect from slipping on grease traps.